SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 When you're working with enumerations that store integer or string raw values, you don't have to explicitly assign a raw value for each case.
-When you don't, Swift will automatically assign the values for you.
+When you don't, Swift automatically assigns the values for you.

-For instance, when integers are used for raw values, the implicit value for each case is one more than the previous case.
+For example, when integers are used for raw values, the implicit value for each case is one more than the previous case.
 If the first case doesn't have a value set, its value is ``0``.